Sixth Form Admissions

 Boys wishing to follow a Sixth Form course at Warwick School must attain a minimum of 51 GCSE points from their best 8 GCSE grades.
 This figure is the equivalent of the previously stated entry requirements of three grade 7(A) and five grade 6(B).

-Entry to the Sixth Form is based on the outcome of an interview with the Head of Sixth Form, Senior Deputy Headmaster and subject teachers, a report from the candidate’s current school (with an indication of predicted grades at GCSE) and meeting the school’s academic requirements for entry to the Sixth Form.
+Entry to the Sixth Form is based on the outcome of an interview with the Head of Sixth Form and the Deputy Head Academic, a report from the candidate’s current school (with an indication of predicted grades at GCSE) and meeting the school’s academic requirements for entry to the Sixth Form.

-Subsequent to the interview, and a satisfactory report, an offer may be made for entry the following September.
+Subsequent to the interview, and a satisfactory report, a conditional offer may be made for entry the following September.

-Our new shared Sixth Form Centre for Warwick School boys and King High girls is now open, providing space for both private study and opportunities to socialise together (whilst teaching remains single sex within the schools).
+Take a look at our fantastic new shared Sixth Form Centre for both Warwick School and King's High School girls, which provides space for both private study and opportunities to socialise together (whilst teaching remains single sex within the schools).

 Sixth Form Scholarships are awarded in recognition of sustained hard work and outstanding attainment throughout the GCSE course.
 The Head Master may award one or two each year, after careful consultation with academic staff.
 There is no process by which to apply for these awards.